369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

   * BFGS
   * L-BFGS

-They compute the derivative and cost function in a clever way using an inner loop that automatically picks a good learning rate (𝞪), and can even pick a different learning rate for every itteration if needed.
+They compute the derivative and cost function in a clever way using an inner loop that automatically picks a good learning rate (𝞪), and can even pick a different learning rate for every iteration if needed.

 ## Multiclass Classification

 **Now lets see how we can get linear regression to work with multiclass classification problems**